Concerns about veterinary practitioners

-• If your concerns are about more than one veterinary practitioner, you must complete a separate form for each veterinary practitioner.
+• If your complaint is about more than one vet, you must complete a separate form for each vet.

-• The Board cannot investigate concerns that are under the control of another statutory authority or an organisation with specific powers under other laws.
+• The board cannot investigate concerns that are under the control of another organisation with specific powers under other laws.

-• The Board may not be able to take action on anonymous concerns or concerns that are not in writing.
+• The board may not be able to take action on anonymous complaints or concerns not made in writing via our complaint form.

 What do veterinary boards do?